fx-giant/giant-documentations/giant/github-for-dummies.md

 ![githubexample](images/git-for-dummies/forked.PNG)

-In the forked repository under the branch we were working on.
-The document we added can be seen in the repository.
+In the forked repository under the branch we were working on, the document we added can be seen in the repository.

 Now we have to submit a **pull request**.
-A **pull request** is essentially asking the owner of the original repository to merge the branch we made changes to with the **master** of the original repository.
+A **pull request** is essentially asking the owner of the original repository to merge the branch we made changes to with another branch of the original repository.

 ![githubexample](images/git-for-dummies/online.PNG)